A moving lemma for cohomology with support: The moving lemma

-Finally, we only ask that items (\ref{item:moving-main:0}) and (\ref{item:moving-main:3}) hold true (but not (\ref{item:moving-main:4})) and we aim to show that we can arrange $\dim Z \geq \dim Z '$.
-To this end we use the moving lemma for cycles (see Theorem \ref{thm:moving}) to ask in Lemma \ref{lem:transversal} that $W_{X\times X}$ meets $R\times X$ dimensionally transversally, and that $\supp (\Delta_X')$ meets $\bar Z \times X$ dimensionally transversely.
-(We can do this because the respective transversality conditions are obviously satisfied for the diagonal $\Delta_X$.)
-Then the definition of $Z'$ in (\ref{eq:Z1'}) implies $\dim Z \geq \dim Z '$, as we want.
-(Here we emphasize that we cannot ensure any longer that (\ref{item:moving-main:4}) holds true: unless every component of $W_{X\times X}\cap (\bar Z \times X)$ dominates a component of $\bar Z $, we cannot ensure for varying $R$ that the intersection of $W_{X\times X}$ with $R\times X$ is dimensionally transversely, hence we may loose the localization property from Step 3 above.)
+Altogether, we get $\dim Z \geq \dim \bar Z' \geq \dim Z '$, as we want.
+(Here we emphasize that we cannot ensure any longer that condition~\eqref{item:moving-main:4} of Theorem~\ref{thm:moving-body} holds true: unless every component of $W_{X\times X}\cap (\bar Z \times X)$ dominates a component of $\bar Z $, we cannot ensure for varying $R$ that the intersection of $W_{X\times X}$ with $R\times X$ is dimensionally transversely, hence we may lose the localization property from Step~\ref{step3} above.)